 The following are six above-and-beyond characteristics that a Project Manager of any sized team must have for a company or organization to thrive.

 Superior Communication Skills – Another trait that everyone claims to have but one that is essential for leaders and active managers in the trenches.
 PM’s need to be clear about goals, expectations, responsibilities, explanations, and feedback.
 There need to be open communication channels that go both ways.
+According to Product Management Job Descriptions – The Ultimate Guide, communication is important for project managers.
 To not just communicate to others but to actively listen is part of the equation that is frequently forgotten.
 Only sending out communiques and speeches is to talk at employees not with them, and soon these messages will start hitting brick walls.

 Inspiration needs to be communicated beyond a stirring speech worthy of an orchestral score.
 The project manager or team leader also must be a go-between for the team and the upper management, and without the ability to communicate clearly above and below, there can be no organizational cohesion.